Generative-AI: The Top 12 Lawsuits

 A Previous Entrance to Paradise

-Early last year, the Copyright Office refused copyright registration for an AI-generated image.
+Early last year, the Copyright Office refused copyright registration of an AI-generated image.
 Steven Thaler had filed an application to register a copyright in an AI-generated image called “A Recent Entrance to Paradise.”
 He listed himself as the copyright owner.
 The Copyright Office denied registration on the grounds that the work lacked human authorship.
 Thaler filed a lawsuit in federal court seeking to overturn that determination.
 The lawsuit is still pending.
-It is currently at the summary judgment stage.
+A motion for summary judgment has been filed.

 The core issue